Litigating for individual liberty is the core of PLF’s mission.

 In the field placement, students join an active PLF litigation team to gain firsthand experience in pro-liberty public interest law.

 The Berkeley seminar and field placement takes pro-liberty public interest litigation out of its silo and introduces it to the next generation of attorneys, who may or may not share our views before taking the course.

-In 2015, PLF helped expand the Constitutional Jurisprudence Clinic at the Chapman University’s Fowler School of Law, training law students to effectively advance property rights and economic liberty through litigation.
+In 2015, PLF helped expand the Constitutional Jurisprudence Clinic at Chapman University’s Fowler School of Law, training law students to effectively advance property rights and economic liberty through direct impact litigation.

-The clinic is like having a small law firm on a law school campus.
-In addition to coursework on strategic constitutional litigation, students work on actual PLF cases, under the supervision of PLF attorney and Chapman adjunct professor Larry Salzman.
+The clinic operates like a small law firm on the law school campus.
+In addition to coursework on strategic constitutional litigation, students work on actual PLF cases, under the supervision of PLF attorney and Chapman adjunct professor Jeremy Talcott.